OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/OpenDataStore/OpenDataStore.md

 is taken from an environment variable, and set the environment variable dynamically in the run-time environment.

-Database datastores are implemented using Pandas Python package Dataframe and appropriate database driver software.
+Database DataStores are implemented using Pandas Python package Data Frame and appropriate database driver software.
 The following are supported database dialects:

 **<p style="text-align: center;">